Aboriginal cultural heritage in NSW: Questions

-- approving the ACH Authority’s funding strategy – this is required because the fund will hold government money
+- approving the ACH Authority's strategy for the ACH Fund – this is required because the Fund will hold government money

 - approving some parts of the Act that have wider regulatory implications for other areas such as the planning system – for example, the methodology for making the ACH map